 This game contains examples of:

-- Ancient Astronauts/Landmark of Lore: Invoked Trope, given that Sarasaland is made up of four areas with connections to alien or myths of paranormal phenomenon (Ancient Egypt, The Bermuda Triangle, Easter Island, and China).
+- Ancient Astronauts: Invoked Trope, given that Sarasaland is made up of four areas with connections to alien or myths of paranormal phenomenon (Ancient Egypt, The Bermuda Triangle, Easter Island, and China).

 - Antepiece: The game has great level design involving interesting yet accessible setpieces.
 One tool it'll use is to build up to a complicated setpiece with an "antepiece".
-In this image you can see the third boss on the far right, who tries to crush Mario by throwing bouncing stones.
-On the far left, a positioned a little before you will encounter him, you can see one of those bouncing stones.
-That anticipatory stone presents no real danger, because it only bounces beneath the question boxes, which you can jump onto.
+One example is the third boss, who tries to crush Mario by throwing bouncing stones.
+A little before you will encounter him, you can see one of those bouncing stones.
+That anticipatory stone doesn't present much danger, because it only bounces beneath the question boxes, which you can jump onto.
 The purpose of the stone is to warn you about what is ahead and maybe give you the opportunity to practice dodging and jumping on them in an enclosed environment.